astronomer/docs/software/export-task-logs.md

 ### Save your Elastic Cloud deployment credentials

 After you've created an Elastic deployment and endpoint, you have two options to store your Elastic deployment credentials.
-You can store the credentials in your Astronomer Software helm values, or as a secret in your Astronomer Software Kubernetes cluster.
+You can store the credentials in your Astronomer Software helm values, or for greater security, as a secret in your Astronomer Software Kubernetes cluster.
 For additional information about adding an Astronomer Software configuration change, see [Apply a config change](apply-platform-config.md).

 <Tabs
     defaultValue="config.yaml"